OpenTranslationBible/open-bible/en-GB/16.Nehemiah/md/nehemiah-12.md

 ## Nehemiah 12:34

-Judah, Benjamin, Shemaiah, and Jeremiah,
+Judah, and Benjamin, Shemaiah, and Jeremiah,

 ## Nehemiah 12:35